- Emergency Care

 - Well Animal & Preventive Care

-Full boarding services are available for mammals and reptiles throughout the year.
+Full boarding services are available for mammals, bird, reptiles and amphibians throughout the year.
 Every possible effort is made to make your pets comfortable while you are away.
-For reptiles, we have cages that we can safely move outside so that they can get sunlight during the day.
-The rabbits get fresh greens daily and the ferrets are allowed "scamper time" in the exam rooms daily.
+Herbivores get fresh greens daily and ferrets, skunks and prairie dogs are allowed "scamper time" in the exam rooms as time allows.

 See our emergency care page

-Broward Avian & Exotic Animal Hospital works closely with the Wildlife Care Center and The Miami Chapter of the House Rabbit Society (see links page) to adopt out rescued and abandoned rabbits to loving new homes.
+Broward Avian & Exotic Animal Hospital works closely with the South Florida Wildlife Center and The Miami Chapter of the House Rabbit Society (see links page) to adopt out rescued and abandoned rabbits to loving new homes.

-Routine surgical services such as spaying and neutering are available in addition to advanced orthopedic and soft tissue surgical care for birds, reptiles and mammals.
+Routine surgical services such as spaying and neutering are available in addition to advanced orthopedic and soft tissue surgical care for birds, reptiles, mammals, amphibians and fish.

 Broward Avian & Exotic Animal Hospital is fully equipped with a Stortz 2.7mm rigid endoscopy unit.
 This endoscopy system can be used for a wide variety of applications such as surgical sexing of birds, exploratory surgeries for organ biopsies in birds and reptiles as well as many uses in our mammalian patients.
 Dr. Kelleher has had advanced formal training in endoscopy.